• Menu

 Are guided tours available at Victoria museums and galleries?

 Most Victoria museums and galleries offer guided tours, either included with admission or at an additional cost.
 These tours can provide valuable insights into the exhibits and artworks, enhancing your overall experience.
-What’s more, you can choose to visit some museums as part of a guided tour or the popular Victoria Hop on Hop off bus.

 Are there any kid-friendly museums and galleries in Victoria?